 Students

-2024 George L. Mosse Prize for Modern History
+2024 George L. Mosse Prize in Modern History:

 Michael Uria, “On the Hidden and the Revealed: The ‘Master Narrative’ of the Czech National Museum”